zsiddiqi/openshift-origin/README.md

 ### Generate SSH Keys

 You'll need to generate a pair of SSH keys in order to provision this template.
-Ensure that you do **NOT** include a passphrase with the private key. <br/>
+Ensure that you do **NOT** include a passphrase with the private key.

 If you are using a Windows computer, you can download puttygen.exe.
-You will need to export to OpenSSH (from Conversions menu) to get a valid Private Key for use in the Template.<br/>
+You will need to export to OpenSSH (from Conversions menu) to get a valid Private Key for use in the Template.

 From a Linux or Mac, you can just use the ssh-keygen command.
 Once you are finished deploying the cluster, you can always generate new keys that uses a passphrase and replace the original ones used during inital deployment.

 ### Create Key Vault to store SSH Private Key